skip to main content

 Overseas Workday Relief (OWR)

-If you are coming to the UK to work, which many expats will be, you’ll be able to access Overseas Workday Relief (OWR).
+If you are coming to the UK to work, which many expats will be, you’ll be able to access Overseas Workday Relief (OWR) during the first 4 years you are UK tax resident.

 This means that if you are travelling overseas for work, you will be able to exempt your non-UK workdays from UK tax.
 This applies to your salary, share awards and bonuses.